 He concluded that taking on an entire Jim Crow system diluted the message.
 If the issue was whether Blacks could sit at a lunch counter, or sit on a bus, it was easy for the nation to understand — and sympathize.
 When the point of protest, though, became an entire social structure, it was much harder to find success.

-The story is told in the innovative Albany Civil Rights Institute, with professional multimedia exhibits.
+The story is told in the an innovative museum with professional multimedia exhibits.
 You can watch the old newscasts in a mock early ’60s living room that looks straight out of Leave it to Beaver.